-- 55. Deploying AI systems involves several safety and security concerns that need to be addressed to protect sensitive data and ensure compliance with regulations.
+59. Deploying Al systems involves several safety and security concerns that need to be addressed to protect sensitive data and comply with regulations.
 Cyber security risks can originate from inefficiencies in various phases throughout an AI system's life cycle, for instance in design (eg security architecture not adequately designed or insecure data storage and transmission), development (eg code vulnerabilities) and deployment (eg delayed security patches).
-Insurers should implement advanced security measures against potential threats, in particular against cyber attacks (see also the United Kingdom case study in the Annex).
+Insurers should implement advanced security measures against potential threats, in particular against cyber attacks (see also the UK case study in the Annex).
 This could involve developing regular adversarial testing and continuous monitoring for anomalies to identify potential threats like data poisoning and model inversion attacks.
-Additionally, automated alerts should be set up to detect significant deviations in AI behaviour, allowing for swift corrective actions. - 56.
-Malicious actors can attempt to alter AI systems' use, output, performance or behaviour, or exploit system vulnerabilities by compromising model security.
-There are a number of tools, such as intrusion detection systems (IDSs), threat intelligence platforms (TIPs) and endpoint detection and response (EDR) solutions, that detect and respond to threats in real time, ensuring vulnerabilities are addressed swiftly.
-By ensuring that the use of AI systems is effectively captured within their security measures, insurers can proactively defend against sophisticated attacks and maintain the integrity of their systems and data. - 57.
+Additionally, automated alerts potentially supported by AI solutions may also strengthen insurer's ability to detect significant deviations in AI behaviour, allowing for swift corrective actions.

+- 60. Malicious actors can attempt to alter AI systems' use, output, performance or behaviour, or exploit system vulnerabilities by compromising model security.
+There are a number of tools, such as intrusion detection systems, threat intelligence platforms and endpoint detection and response solutions, that detect and respond to threats in real time, ensuring vulnerabilities are addressed swiftly.
+By capturing security measures with their AI systems, insurers can proactively defend against sophisticated attacks and maintain their systems and data.
+In addition, security assessments should account for AI-specific vulnerabilities, including data entry point attacks and prompt engineering exploits.
+Penetration testing, red teaming and other forms of stress-testing should be carried out by trained experts under appropriate confidentiality. - 61.
 Maintaining up-to-date security practices is critical as threats evolve.
-Regular updates of security tools for AI systems, alongside continuous staff training on new risks, are essential. - 58.
-Additionally, in common with other processes, insurers should put in place effective backup and recovery solutions to ensure business continuity for insurers, especially where AI systems provide critical functions.

-59. When using AI systems provided by third-party providers, insurers should carry out a security risk assessment to take appropriate steps to mitigate security risks, including assessment of how the data is transmitted, stored and encrypted.10
+Regular updates of security tools for Al systems, alongside continuous staff training on new risks, are essential. - 62.
+Additionally, in common with other processes, insurers should put in place effective backup and recovery solutions to maintain business continuity for insurers, especially where AI systems provide critical functions.
+Where appropriate, automated alerts can be employed to detect significant anomalies or deviations.
+However, insurers should determine the suitability of such alerts based on the risk profile and scale of their AI systems. - 63.
+ICP 8.8 sets out clear expectations about the need for insurers to maintain "at least the same degree of oversight of, and accountable for any outsourced material activity or function".
+Therefore, when using Al systems where third-party providers are involved, insurers remain responsible.
+They should carry out a security risk assessment to take appropriate steps to mitigate security risks, including assessment of how the data is transmitted, stored and encrypted.
+12 Examples of Al-related security risks include malicious inputs aimed at triggering unintended outputs (prompt injection), data poisoning or adversarial attacks tailored to exploit Al model weaknesses.